Flawion/KOControls/README.md

 ### KOPresentationQueuesService

-You can add viewController to queue of presenting, to avoid a situation when there can be multiple viewController to present at the same time, and only one will be presented.
+You can add viewController to queue of presenting, to avoid a situation when there can be multiple viewControllers to present at the same time, and only one will be presented.
 The simplest way to add the viewController to queue of presenting is to use the overloading of function present for the presenting viewController.

 ```swift
 let itemIdInQueue = present(viewControllerToPresent, inQueueWithIndex: messageQueueIndex)
 ```

 The most detail one, lets you to set presenting viewController.
-But be careful because modalPresentationStyles that aren't presenting on current context (like custom or fullscreen) will be presented fullscreen outside the queue.
+But be careful because modalPresentationStyles that aren't presenting on current context (like custom or fullscreen) will be presented at fullscreen context outside the queue.

 ```swift
 let itemIdInQueue = KOPresentationQueuesService.shared.presentInQueue(customDialog, onViewController: presentingContainerViewController, queueIndex: messageQueueIndex, animated: true, animationCompletion: nil)